-Andrea Doucet has published widely on themes of gender and care work, fatherhood, masculinities, parental leave policies, embodiment, reflexivity, and knowledge construction processes.
-Her book Do Men Mother?
+Andrea Doucet has published widely on themes of gender/work/care, changing fatherhood, masculinities, parental leave policies, embodiment, reflexivity, ‘responsible knowing’, and knowledge construction processes.
+Her book Do Men Mother

-(University of Toronto Press, 2006) was awarded the John Porter Tradition of Excellence Book Award from the Canadian Sociology Association.
+?
+(University of Toronto Press) was awarded the 2007 John Porter Tradition of Excellence Book Award from the Canadian Sociology Association.
 She is also co-author of Gender Relations: Intersectionality and Beyond

-is also in progress (with Siltanen).
-Andrea approaches her teaching and research from an eclectic interdisciplinary perspective and background; she has degrees in political theory (York), international development studies (Carleton), and a PhD in social and political sciences (Cambridge University, funded as Commonwealth Scholar).
-Her work on care has been deeply influenced by her parenting of three daughters while her work on knowing processes began thirty years ago when she spent nearly six years as a participatory research facilitator in water supply and sanitation projects in marginalized communities in Central and South America.
-She is currently working on questions of materiality, agency, embodiment, subjectivities, and relationality in knowing processes and in everyday practices of work, care, and consumption. http://brocku.ca/social-sciences/undergraduate-programs/sociology/faculty-and-staff#Andrea_Doucet
+(with Siltanen).
+Andrea approaches her teaching and research from an eclectic interdisciplinary perspective and background; she has degrees in political theory and creative writing (York), international development studies (Carleton), and a PhD in social and political sciences (Cambridge University, funded as a Commonwealth Scholar).
+Her research on theories and practices of care work has been influenced by her co-parenting of three daughters; her work on knowing processes began thirty years ago when she spent nearly six years as a participatory research facilitator, working mainly for the United Nations Development Program in water supply and sanitation projects in in Central and South America.
+She is currently exploring and writing about: feminist materialist approaches to embodiment; affective inequalities; linkages between a broad range of care practices (including ecological) and social justice; visual methods and the use of documentary film in research; entanglements of care, work and consumption; and performativity and boundary-making in concepts and methods. http://brocku.ca/social-sciences/undergraduate-programs/sociology/faculty-and-staff#Andrea_Doucet

 Professor Duffy is current publishing an interview-based book (with Professors Nancy Mandell and Sue Wilson) on mid-life women.
 She is also a participant in a major grant application which explores the international impact of the new economy on workers and their communities.
 Research interests include social inequality, paid and unpaid work and violence against women.